Law Library Collections Policies

 B. Collection Maintenance

 Additions to the collection trigger an equally important review of the current collection and assessment for its continuing utility and function for our needs.
 Practically, this review is necessary due to constraints on space; functionally, this review is necessary to ensure ease of use for our patrons.
 At times, important research titles are designated for removal from the collection because they are included in a currently licensed database.
-Careful consideration will be exercised to insure future availability to these titles if it becomes necessary to cancel the database.
+Careful consideration will be exercised to ensure future availability of these titles if it becomes necessary to cancel the database.

 Upon the request of the Director of the Law Library, Law Library staff will evaluate collections to identify and address: